 But suppose you’re like me, and you want to write your game and design your game around that.
 There are effective ways to write for small games with very limited scope, while also improving your writing skills for larger projects in the future.
 The one I’ll go over in this section is writing poetry.

-The reason it works so well is that games are an audiovisual medium, so you don’t have to rely on words alone to convey your narrative.
+The reason it works so well is that video games are an audiovisual medium, so you don’t have to rely on words alone to convey your narrative or create an interactive storytelling experience.
 You can juxtapose your poetry with visuals and audio cues to create an atmosphere that none of the above can do on their own, and the player’s identification with all three will be stronger because they are inhabiting the role of the player.

 But if the aim of poetry is just to write short things, why am I calling it poetry and not just short-form writing?
 Well, poetry specifically is good for a few reasons: